 3. From Cancun to Chichen Itza by Car

 If you choose to Rent a Car and drive independently, I recommend you be there as early as possible.
-The early you arrive, the more chance you have to see the Archeological Area without many tourists.
+The earlier you arrive, the more chance you have to see the Archeological Area without many tourists.
 Chichen Itza usually receives +10,000 visitors a day.
 Consider $410 pesos ($21 USD) for the toll road.

 4. From Cancun to Chichen Itza by Bus